 Voices of Now Mead Ensemble

-Classes are held in the beautiful Arena Stage at the Mead Center for American Theater.
-Rehearsals are held in the classroom and the final showcase is held in the 200-seat Kogod Cradle.
+Classes are held in the classroom at the beautiful Arena Stage at the Mead Center for American Theater.
+The final showcase is held in the 200-seat Arlene and Robert Kogod Cradle.

 Students in grades 7-11 are encouraged to register.
 No audition is required.
 Students should bring a water bottle, a small snack, clothing and shoes in which they can move freely and comfortably.